 Schiff was thrown in the Democratic route and became a supporter of the Democratic Party and consequently, Franklin D. Roosevelt.
 Schiff, together with her husband, acquired the New York Post and the rest was history.
 Dorothy Schiff used the newspapers, as an engine to bring her opinion to America.
 She later became New York City’s first-ever woman publisher.

 Under Dorothy Schiff, the New York Post prospered and was considered one of the most reputable newspapers at that time.
 Schiff headed the newspaper for 40 years and used the New York Post as a catalyst for all succeeding newspapers to deliver fast hard and truthful news.

 Name: Dorothy Schiff

 Birthplace: New York City

 Industry: Publishing and Print Media

-Key success traits: highly opinionated, an independent woman and a woman of conviction.
+Key success traits: highly opinionated, an independent woman, and a woman of conviction.

 Aside from being a successful writer and publisher, Dorothy Schiff was also a philanthropist.
-During 1934 to 1939 Schiff was involved in the Social Welfare Movement and served various movements catering to children and women’s welfare.
+From 1934 to 1939 Schiff was involved in the Social Welfare Movement and served various movements catering to children and women’s welfare.